rules-of-discourse/dsc-compendium-of-fallacies/content-standards/submissions-contributed-in-other-formats.md

 INSIDE THE __txt-contrib__ DIRECTORY - AS IT
 IS THERE FOR THE PURPOSE OF THE REPOSITORY'S INTEGRITY.
+Any pull-request that messes with that __main.html__ file at all will automatically be rejected.

 Entries present in such a manner don't get included in the ebook or in the web-site.